HGTV: Netherlands and Belgium

 On January 21, 2021, it was announced that HGTV would launch in the Netherlands through Ziggo in the course of 2021, but the launch was eventually postponed indefinitely.
 The channel eventually launched on January 15, 2024, on KPN, Odido and Ziggo.
 In Belgium, HGTV launched on March 27, 2024, via Telenet.

 Portugal

 HGTV was launched in Portugal on MEO in June 2022, using the Dutch feed with Portuguese subtitles during programs.
 It was then added to Vodafone, and NOS on October 10, 2024.

 New Zealand

 On June 27, 2016, HGTV launched in New Zealand as a free-to-air channel on the Freeview terrestrial platform.
 The channel was started as a joint venture with the Canadian broadcaster Blue Ant Media., but in late 2019 Discovery, Inc. took over the channel.
 On August 24, 2016, HGTV launched on the Freeview satellite platform and on Sky.
 HGTV programming is available on-demand via ThreeNow.

 In late July 2025, HGTV was acquired by Sky, with the transaction come into effect on 1 August 2025.

 Indonesia

 On July 1, 2016, HGTV launched in Indonesia on MNC Vision.
-HGTV also launched on First Media, Indihome UseeTV, MyRepublic and Matrix Gaurda (same with Nex Parabola).
+HGTV also launched on First Media, Indihome UseeTV, MyRepublic and Matrix Garuda (same with Nex Parabola).